Translation via Annotation: A Computational Study of Translating Classical Chinese into Japanese: Introduction

-\begin{itemize} \item We theoretically analyze the expressiveness of \textbf{Kaeriten} marks and design an automaton with transducer that decodes them into Japanese sentences, inspiring our central idea of reducing Classical Chinese–Japanese translation to a \textit{Kundoku} marks tagging task is theoretically sound and practically feasible. \item For the challenge of the low resource, we create a new dataset derived from online digitized classical Chinese texts and their corresponding Japanese translations.
-We proposed a LLM-based mark generation method with the automaton as validation to generate the \textit{Kundoku} marks. \item To inject the necessary knowledge of Classical Chinese into the \textit{Kundoku}-based translation, we fine-tuned classical Chinese Language models with our new dataset via the multitask supervision with a set of auxiliary Chinese NLP tasks.
-Ablation studies on the useful auxiliary tasks provides a systematic understanding of the importance of Classical Chinese knowledge on this task.
-The discovered best model through ablation study outperforms previous baseline on metrics. \item We also conduct a comprehensive evaluation of several large language models (LLMs) on this task, shed the light of future opportunities and challenges of using LLM on this \textit{Kundoku} annotation and translation system. \end{itemize}
+\begin{itemize} \item We theoretically analyze the expressiveness of \textbf{Kaeriten} marks and design an automaton with transducer that decodes characters with marks into Japanese sentences.
+This validates our hypothesis that reducing classical Chinese–Japanese translation to \textit{Kundoku} marks tagging tasks is both theoretically sound and practically feasible. \item To alleviate the challenge of the low-resource, we construct a new dataset from online digitized classical Chinese texts and their corresponding Japanese translations.
+We propose a LLM-based mark generation method, utilizing the automaton for validation to generate \textit{Kundoku} marks. \item To incorporate necessary classical Chinese knowledge, we fine-tune classical Chinese Language models on our new dataset using multi-task supervision with a set of auxiliary Chinese NLP tasks.
+Ablation studies on these auxiliary tasks provide an understanding of the role of classical Chinese knowledge in this task.
+Our optimal model outperforms previous baseline across many evaluation metrics, and even performs as comparable to some LLMs. \item We also conduct a comprehensive evaluation of several large language models (LLMs) on this task using both zero-shot and few-shot prompting, shedding light on future opportunities and challenges in applying LLM to this \textit{Kundoku} annotation and translation system. \end{itemize}